精製された炭水化物はインスリンの急増に関連しており、糖尿病の原因の 1 つであると人々は信じています。その人たちは正しいです。しかし、それらは間違っています。

 パブメッド、 #ビーガンダイエット –

-- Plant-based dietary index and body weight in people with type 1 diabetes: a secondary analysis of a randomized clinical trialon 6月 6, 2025
+- Plant-based dietary index on the Mediterranean and a vegan diet: a secondary analysis of a randomized, cross-over trialon 12月 5, 2025

 ランダムな投稿 –